 If you are planning to bring an Assistance Dog to the event, you must supply proof your dog is registered with an organisation which is a member Assistance Dogs UK to email@example.com.
 We ask that official jackets and harness please be worn upon entrance and when working.
 Jackets may be removed when at your tent or on the viewing platform.

 There is an accessible camping area at Nozstock.
 Here you are able to park your vehicle right next to your tent or campervan.
 You must book a camping and parking space in advance of your arrival so we can be sure to allocate suitable space.
-Please call Ticketsellers on 0844 870 0000 (24hrs) or 0121 472 6688 (office hours) to request this and ensure you bring proof of eligibility with you on arrival.
+Please don’t arrive on the day and assume we can accomodate you as space does fill up quickly.
+Please call Ticketsellers on 0844 870 0000 (24hrs) or 0121 472 6688 (office hours) to request a space within accessible camping and ensure you bring proof of eligibility with you on arrival.
 If you require anything further in particular for your camping experience, please let us know and where practical we will try and arrange this.